dominik-korsa/dominik-korsa/README.md

 A plugin for [Spigot](https://www.spigotmc.org/) servers that allows to sync messages in a Discord server and Minecraft chat.

-Very customizable, has over **2000 downloads**.
+Very customizable, has almost **3000 downloads**.
 Check the [listing on Spigot Hub](https://www.spigotmc.org/resources/discord-integration.91088/) for a list of features.

 Written in **Kotlin**, uses **Discord4j**, makes use of **Kotlin coroutines**.